Learn About the Cost of Living for Expatriates Living Abroad

 Managing Travel Finances

 Expats often ignore the fact that they would be going home at least once a year to see their loved ones or look into their existing family business.
-If you are moving from the United States to Thailand because of the low cost of living, you will have to spend a lot during your periodic trips home.
+If you are moving from the United States to Thailand because of the low cost of living for expats, you will have to spend a lot during your periodic trips home.
 On the contrary, relocating to Thailand along with your family can help you save a lot of money because there would be fewer international trips.